 External review by an Independent Review Organization ("IRO") is available if the claim on appeal involves medical judgment or the retroactive rescission of health coverage.
-There is no external review for non-healthcare claims, such as weekly disability, accidental death and dismemberment, or life insurance.

 A request for external review must be filed with the Administration Office within four months from the claimant's receipt of the Trustees' decision on appeal.
 Requests for external review may be mailed to the following address:

-Attn: Appeals WPAS, Inc. P.O.
-Box 34203 Seattle, WA 98124-1203
+Attn: Appeals WPAS, Inc. PO Box 34203 Seattle, WA 98124-1203